 - Wear leather gloves for handling ropes

-– No long scarves, coat strings, fanny pack straps, loose long hair, etc. These items can become caught in the inflator fan.
+- No long scarves, coat strings, fanny pack straps, loose long hair, or other dangling items that can become caught in the inflator fan.

 - No excessive jewelry or pins which can snag balloon fabric

 Take into consideration the different problems a launch spot can have for crew, including:

 - Tall weeds and grass (you get entangled)

 - Ice (slick footing)

 - Cow pastures (cow patties)

 Also take into consideration space for the crown line and try to avoid obstacles such as:

 - Ditches, fences, snow banks, buildings, etc.